drieshooghe/Sleipnir-scripts/README.md

 ## Installing

 You can pull these scripts to wherever you like.
-To use the scripts from any location, simply add this freshly created directory to your $PATH.
 Some scripts (for instance for loading aliases) require this directory's path to be stored as a variable $SCRIPTDIR in your zshrc or bashrc for easy access.
+To use the scripts from any location, simply add this freshly created directory's path to your $PATH.

 ```
 export SCRIPTDIR=$HOME/where/you/put/the/scripts
-export PATH=/where/you/put/the/scripts:$PATH or simply export PATH=$SCRIPTDIR:$PATH
+export PATH=$SCRIPTDIR:$PATH
 ```

 ## Scripts